tyger07/BF4-Server-Stats/readme.txt

 - More ranks in more places

 11-20-2013:
-- Initial release modified and transferred over from BF3 stats page version
+- Initial release modified and transferred over from my BF3 stats page version